Marcus-Smallman/PlatformJumper/README.md

 Space to jump.

 ## Android
-To play on android visit the Google Play store [here](https://play.google.com/store/apps/details?id=platformjumper.android.release).
+To play on Android visit the Google Play store [here](https://play.google.com/store/apps/details?id=platformjumper.android.release).

 ### Controls
 Press the bottom left section of the screen to move left.<br />